Welcome

 Class

-Read: The Political Consciousness of the Demobilized Working Class;
+Read e.g.: Moral Disapproval: The Political Consciousness of the Demobilized Working Class

 Morality

 Moral distinctions between worthy and unworthy, deserving and undeserving groups are a powerful force in citizens’ reasoning about politics and inequality.
-In my work, I am interested in how morality shapes worldviews, opinions and political disagreements.
-How does everyday morality cement or assail the naturalization of inequality?
-How do moral ideas of good and bad define “trigger points” fueling conflict and polarization?
+I am interested in the ways in which morality shapes worldviews and disagreements.
+How does everyday morality naturalize inequality, how does it motivate critique?
+And how do moral ideas of good and bad define “trigger points” fueling conflict and polarization?

 Cleavage politics

-Political divides are being reshuffled as struggles over migration, ecology and recognition join and partly supersede older lines of distributive conflict.
-I am interested in the social alignments of this new political conjuncture.
-In particular, I study the ways in which group belonging shapes today’s political cleavages.
-How does people’s sense of who they are shape where they stand on contentious issues?
+Struggles over ecology, migration, recognition and insecurity are reshaping the landscape of political contestation in rich democracies.
+I am interested in the social alignments emerging in this process.
+In particular, I study how group identities anchor new political cleavages.
+How does people’s sense of who they are shape their sense of where they stand on contentious issues?

-Read: The Role of Group Identities in Cleavage Formation;
+Read e.g.: Cleavage Theory Meets Bourdieu.
+Studying the Role of Group Identities in Cleavage Formation

 Qualitative studies

 Much of my research is based on mixed-methods approaches.
-In particular, I believe that studies of public opinion needs to complement survey-based research with ‘listening methods’ that help us understand politics from the point of view of ordinary citizens.
+I am convinced that survey-based studies of public opinion need to be complemented with ‘listening methods’ that help us understand politics from the point of view of ordinary citizens.
 How do people outside elite circles make up their minds about politics?
-What is politics about in their words?
-And what makes some issues, policies, and styles resonate more strongly than others?
+What is politics about in their own words?
+And what makes some issues, policies, and appeals resonate more strongly than others?

 Media